bytedance/Elkeid/driver/README.md

 ## About Driver Filter

-AgentSmith-HIDS driver supports allowlist to filter out unwanted data.
+Elkeid driver supports allowlist to filter out unwanted data.
 We provide two types of allowlists, **'exe'** allowlist and **'argv'** allowlist.
 **'exe'** allowlist acts on ***execve/create file/dns query/connect*** hooks, while **'argv'** allowlist only acts on ***execve*** hook.
 For performance and stability concerns, both 'exe' and 'argv' allowlist only supports 64-elements-wide capacity.